-Unfortunately, employees are sometimes taken advantage of by their employers; unpaid overtime, harassment, retaliation, and wrongful termination are extremely common.
-Mr. Robertson is an employment lawyer that represents employees throughout California who suffered harassment, discrimination, misclassification, or wrongful termination.
+Unfortunately, employees are sometimes taken advantage of by their employers; harassment, retaliation, unpaid overtime, and wrongful discharge are extremely common.
+Mr. Robertson is an employment lawyer that represents employees throughout California who suffered harassment, discrimination, or wrongful termination.

 Employment Lawyer Philosophy